cormullion/Karnak.jl/docs/src/syntax.md

 layout = Stress(iterations = 100, weights = M) # M is matrix of weights

 layout = Spring(iterations = 200, initialtemp = 2.5)
 ```

-Alternatively, pass a vector of points to the `layout`
+Alternatively, you can pass a vector of points to the
-keyword argument.
-Vertices will be placed on these points
+`layout` keyword argument.
+Vertices will be placed on these
-(vertex 1 on point 1, etc...), rather than at points
+points (vertex 1 on point 1, etc...), rather than at points
-suggested by the NetworkLayout functions.
+suggested by the NetworkLayout algorithms.
+For example, in

-For example, in this next drawing, the two sets of points for a bipartite graph are generated beforehand.
+this next drawing, the two sets of points for a bipartite
+graph are generated beforehand.

 ```@example graphsection
 @drawsvg begin